liferay/liferay-docs/develop/tutorials/articles/111-customizing/01-overriding-jsps/02-jsp-overrides-using-portlet-filters.markdown

 [deployed your module](/develop/tutorials/-/knowledge_base/7-0/starting-module-development#building-and-deploying-a-module),
 the portlet's JSP shows your custom content.

 Your portlet filter operates directly on portlet response content.
-Contrasted with dynamic includes, portlet filters allow you to work with all of a JSP's content.
+Unlike dynamic includes, portlet filters allow you to work with all of a JSP's content.